AlgoMaster Logo

 Intuition

-The simplest way to think about this: if you can't add directly, just count up (or down) one at a time.
-To compute a + b, start at a and move b steps in the right direction.
-Each step uses bitwise tricks to increment or decrement by 1 without using + or -.
+If you can't add directly, count up or down one step at a time.
+To compute a + b, start at a and move b steps toward the result.
+Each step increments or decrements by 1 using only bitwise operators.

-This isn't a practical solution, but it establishes a baseline and shows we can manipulate numbers without arithmetic operators.
+This is slow, but it establishes a baseline and shows that arithmetic can be expressed entirely with bitwise operators.

 Algorithm